Glacier Pothos: Simple Care Guide for Beginners

 Repotting

-The pothos glacier may be readily multiplied by stem cuttings, just as any other pothos.
-By transplanting the rooted cuttings in the same pot, you may grow your pothos to a larger size.
-It may be completed in a few simple steps.
+The Pothos Glacier may be readily multiplied by stem cuttings, just as any other pothos.
+By transplanting the rooted cuttings into the same pot, you may grow your pothos to a larger size.
+It can be completed in a few simple steps.

 Step 1: Use a pair of pruning shears or scissors to clip stems from a healthy glacier plant.
 There should be at least three to four nodes on the stem of each stem cutting, but no more than six or seven.